 According to the complaint, tips about Dell had been funneled to Kuo through Sandeep Goyal, then a Neuberger Berman analyst, and Jesse Tortora, then an analyst at now-defunct hedge fund Diamondback Capital Management.

 Tips about Nvidia went to Kuo through Hyung Lim, whom he had befriended at poker parties and who had gotten tips from someone in Nvidia's finance department, the SEC said.

-The South Pasadena, California-based firm agreed to pay about $1.52 million representing ill-gotten gains, a fine and interest to settle with the SEC.
+Whittier, which is based in South Pasadena, California, agreed to pay about $1.52 million representing ill-gotten gains, a fine and interest to settle with the SEC.
 Dosti, who lives in San Marino, California, agreed to pay nearly $159,000.

 Neither Whittier nor Dosti admitted wrongdoing in agreeing to settle.

-Gary Lincenberg, a partner at Bird, Marella, Boxer, Wolpert, Nessim, Drooks & Lincenberg representing Dosti, had no comment.
+Gary Lincenberg, a partner at Bird, Marella, Boxer, Wolpert, Nessim, Drooks & Lincenberg representing Dosti, did not immediately respond to a request for comment.

 Dell and Nvidia have figured in other insider trading cases.

 Among these are the December 2012 convictions of Level Global Investors LP hedge fund co-founder Anthony Chiasson and former Diamondback portfolio manager Todd Newman, and the current criminal case against Michael Steinberg, a fund manager at billionaire Steven Cohen's firm SAC Capital Advisors LP.